Jcparkyn/phetch/README.md

 )
 ```

 For cases with lots of parameters, it is recommended to combine them into a [record](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) instead.
-This will allow you define default values and other functionality.
+This will allow you to define default values and other functionality.

 ## Mutations

 So far, the documentation has talked about queries, which are useful for _retrieving_ (querying) data.
 However, you will often need to _update_ (mutate) data on a server.
-While you can technically do this using queris, the default behaviour won't often be what you want.
+While you can technically do this using queries, the default behaviour won't often be what you want.
 This is where mutations come in.
 The main differences between queries and mutations are: